mattgallagher92/dotfiles/README.md

 Stow will create symlinks to the files and/or directories in the package directory from the same place relative to `~/`.
 For example, because the `./tmux/` directory contains `.tmux.conf`, `stow tmux` will result in a symlink from `~/.tmux.conf` to `~/dotfiles/tmux/.tmux.conf`.
 Similarly, `stow wezterm` will result in a symlink from `~/.config/wezterm/` to `~/dotfiles/wezterm/.config/wezterm/`.

+## Other directories

+While most directories at the root of this repo are stow packages, there are exceptions:

+- The `./gnome/` directory contains a gnome-dconf.ini file with some setting overrides that I like.
+Run `dconf load / < ~/dotfiles/gnome/gnome-dconf.ini` to overwrite the corresponding settings on your system.
+You may want to back up your dconf settings first: `dconf dump / > ~/.config/dconf/user.bak`.